-“Heart Map and the Song of Our Ancestors” is ranked in the “Bestselling Poetry”and in the “Hot/Bestselling New Releases for Poetry by Women” sections of Amazon.com
+“Heart Map and the Song of Our Ancestors” is consistently ranked in the “Bestselling Poetry” section of Amazon.

 It is a story book for the reluctant and the yearning.
 It is for those of us who struggle to find a Jewish path that makes sense out of life and embrace us right where we are.